ruby/rbs/docs/syntax.md

 def to_s: () -> String                        # Defines a instance method
 def self.new: () -> AnObject                  # Defines singleton method
 def self?.sqrt: (Numeric) -> Numeric          # self? is for `module_function`s
+incompatible def to_s: () -> String           # Defines a method incompatbile with super.
+More here https://github.com/ruby/rbs/pull/10
 ```

 The method type can be connected with `|`s to define an overloaded method.